 The exterior of a river cruise ship simply looks more elegant with French balconies.
 Verandas can give the appearance of a Canary Island waterfront covered in flats (apartments).
 Uniworld however, I have to take my hat off to, they have realised it and have enclosed their verandas in electronically removable glass, keeping the lines of the ship sleek and clean.
 The SS Antoinette, SS Catherine and the SS Maria Theresa, all have this design.
 Shape and form do matter and the boutique river cruise line have taken this into consideration.
 However, an insiders tip, the French balcony stateroom, with its electronic window which glides away so beautifully, is the same size – 196 sq ft – as the veranda cabin on the upper deck.
 So the veranda itself which is wide enough for a sideways chair has taken the space off your cabin.
 For more interior space, the category 2 is a good choice.

 Which brings us finally to AmaWaterways.
-Berlitz have rated them as having the best fleet on the European rivers and their new Concerto class ships really are stunning.
+Berlitz rated them again in 2019 as having the best fleet on the European rivers and their new Concerto class ships really are stunning.
 These ships have middle deck French balcony cabins at 170 sq ft, with disappearing, sliding glass doors opening the whole cabin up to the river.
 All categories above this feature the AmaWaterways Twin Balcony concept with both a French balcony and a veranda.
-I guess if you really can’t make your mind up, then this would be perfect!
-Alex Global River Cruising